Gavin Robinson MBACP (Accred)

 Certificate Short Term Symptom Focused Psychotherapy, 2005

-Sensorimotor Psychotherapy Level One, 2016
+Sensorimotor Psychotherapy Level One, 2016 (Currently training in Level Two).

 Many other courses in mindfulness, compassion focused therapy, cognitive behavioural therapy (CBT)*, human givens, trauma; and other short courses.